-Start in standing position, bend the knees and hips at a 45-degree angle with your head in line with the rest of the body.
+Start in a standing position, bend the knees and hips at a 45-degree angle with your head in line with the rest of the body.
 Tighten the abdominal area and use weights (dumbbells or kettlebells) and go through the rowing movement, bringing the elbows past the shoulder and then back to the start.

 With this exercise, we are working on improving posture, especially if you are an office worker.
 The rowing movement works on the midback area, which helps counteract the rounded shoulder posture.

 Perform one set of 10 reps in a smooth, controlled movement with a quick stop at the start and end position.
 You should feel the muscles in the midback and shoulder areas working.

 #2 – Tubing Row

 Sit nice and upright on the floor with your legs straight.
 Use resistive tubing to do a rowing exercise.

 In this exercise, we are working on the midback area and counteracting the rounded shoulders.

 Perform one set of 10 reps in a smooth, controlled movement with a good stop of 2 seconds at the end position with a medium intensity.

 #3 – Superman’s Exercise

 Lie down on your stomach with your arms overhead and then lift one arm up and the opposite leg.
 Then, do alternate lifting back and forth.

 In this exercise, we are working on the muscles in the shoulder blades, glutes, and hamstrings.
 This reverses the office posture.
 Often, office workers have poor activation in their glutes and hamstrings, so we are dynamically stretching the hip flexors.
 When lifting the arm up, we are stretching out the midback area and the front of the shoulder.

 #4 – Seated Chest Fly

 In a cross-sitting position, bring the weights out in front and then out to the side, keeping your elbows at 90 degrees.